Twisted Morava K-theory and connective covers of Lie groups: Introduction

 { \bf Acknowledgements.} The authors are very grateful to Craig Westerland for tremendous help and encouragement throughout the course of this project.
-His input certainly deserves that he be a co-author; however he graciously declined, and the authors respect his decision.
-The authors also thank Nitu Kitchloo for useful correspondence.
+His input certainly deserves that he be a co-author; however, he graciously declined, and the authors respect his decision.
+The authors also thank Nitu Kitchloo for useful correspondence, and are grateful to the anonymous referee for the careful reading and excellent suggestions that have led to substantial improvements of the paper.